The Deuce Recap Season 1 Episode 7 Au Reservoir

 The Winning Deuce-Bag:

-This week's award goes to Officer Haddix (Ralph Maccio), who stalks into the parlour and demands a $200/week fee for the "public morals committee."
+This week's award goes to Officer Haddix (Ralph Maccio), who stalks into the parlor and demands a $200/week fee for the "public morals committee."
 It's part of a push from the city to clean up the streets.
-Cleaning up the streets means charging parlours a fee so that you'll look the other way, apparently.
+Cleaning up the streets means charging parlors a fee so that you'll look the other way, apparently.

 Advertisement